jihyeonseong/ESG-AI-investment-by-streamlit/README.md

 ![visual_demo](https://user-images.githubusercontent.com/56622667/163711185-8fea43e6-0a1b-4145-95a4-b755cf915dbe.png)

+## Project Flow
+### This project's flow is,
+- s&p500's 90% of enterprises reveal sustainability report every year.
+- But we do not have standard evaluation format to get score of ESG.
+- So crawlling the article from gdelt, and analyze tone of article about ESG and then scoring with the word that used in article
+- At scoring, crawlling and node2vec method for NLP is used.
+<br></br>

 ## Data Crawling & Creation with Databricks
 Firstly, You have to sign up or sign in Databricks.
 You can use free trial for 14 days.